DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-3-patch-3/content.md

-hihi new patch in da works this is the last one for this update i promise
+hihi new patch this is the last one for this update i promise

-> [!IMPORTANT]
+> [!NOTE]
-> **This update is going to be released soon.** This article is being just being publicly fine-tuned.
-> If something does not seem right with this article, and you are on version Beta-3-Patch-1, plz update 2 Patch-2 thank you :3
+> **You can download this release from [our GitHub Releases page](https://github.com/DeadCodeGames/DeadForge/releases/tag/v2.0.0-Beta-3-Patch-3)**.

 ## 🔧 What's Changed?

 ### More Homepage Layout Tweaks
 I could try to explain this, but...
 I'll just let the clip speak for itself.
 ![video:MY CHILD!
 IT'S ALIVE!!!](https://deadcode.is-a.dev/DeadForgeExternalData/articles/deadforge-v2-beta-release-3-patch-3/articlelistscrollshowcase.webm)
 YES, THE LAST PLAYED ROW SHRINKS WHEN YOU SCROLL THROUGH THE ARTICLES LIST.
-I am very, very happy with how this turned out, and while it might not look just as impressive on video, it will look fabulous in practice.
-Trust.
+I am very, very happy with how this turned out.
 The error handling for the articles list has also been improved.
 The error states for loading and updating articles are now separated from each other, allowing for a much cleaner and more user-friendly experience.
 ![Error Handling Comparison.
 Both loading and updating errors grouped together before, only updating error after.](https://deadcode.is-a.dev/DeadForgeExternalData/articles/deadforge-v2-beta-release-3-patch-3/articleserrorhandlingshowcase.webp)
 ![Empty Articles List (Loading Error) Showcase](https://deadcode.is-a.dev/DeadForgeExternalData/articles/deadforge-v2-beta-release-3-patch-3/emptyarticleslistshowcase.png)